‘General Hospital’ Spoilers For Wednesday: Ava Faces Pushback, Cameron Rages, And Elizabeth Leans On Drew

 — General Hospital (@GeneralHospital) February 27, 2019

-Some fans have speculated that this complex situation may lay the groundwork for Liz and Drew to reconnect and perhaps find some renewed feelings brewing between them.
-So far, that’s just speculation, and it seems that Elizabeth is going to do her best to stick by her husband despite her confusion over his plea.
+Some fans have speculated that this complex situation may lay the groundwork for Liz and Drew to reconnect, and perhaps find some renewed feelings brewing between them.
+So far, that’s just speculation — and it seems that Elizabeth is going to do her best to stick by her husband, despite her confusion over his plea.

-Not only is Elizabeth struggling to comprehend what Franco is saying, she’s facing teen fury from her son Cameron.
-Cam has repeatedly torn into his mother for having Franco around and going ahead and marrying him and General Hospital spoilers share that he’ll rant to Josslyn and Oscar over his frustration.
+Not only is Elizabeth struggling to comprehend what Franco is saying, she’s facing teen fury from her son, Cameron.
+Cam has repeatedly torn into his mother for having Franco around — and going ahead and marrying him — and General Hospital spoilers share that he’ll rant to Josslyn and Oscar over his frustration.

-The Inquisitr teases that Wednesday’s episode also contains some intense scenes between Ryan and Franco as Ryan reacts to the interview Franco gave.
-Ryan is furious that Franco is taking credit for everything he did and General Hospital spoilers hint that this confrontation could be a major turning point in the truth emerging at last.
+The Inquisitr teases that Wednesday’s episode also contains some intense scenes between Ryan and Franco, as Ryan reacts to the interview Franco gave.
+Ryan is furious that Franco is taking credit for everything he did, and General Hospital spoilers hint that this confrontation could be a major turning point in the truth emerging at last.

-Lulu is feeling increasingly conflicted over this case and she’ll turn to Maxie for some help.
-Laura and Kevin remain trapped in the Ferncliff basement and General Hospital spoilers suggest that big revelations with this storyline will shake things up significantly over the course of the next few shows.
+Lulu is feeling increasingly conflicted over this case, and she’ll turn to Maxie for some help.
+Laura and Kevin remain trapped in the Ferncliff basement, and General Hospital spoilers suggest that big revelations with this storyline will shake things up significantly over the course of the next few shows.

-Update: The Inquisitr has shared that ABC has pushed out the episode slated to air on Wednesday due to continuing coverage on Michael Cohen’s Congressional testimony.
-Everything that was supposed to take place during the February 27 show will be shown on Thursday, February 28 instead.

-Note: Update: The Inquisitr has shared that ABC has pushed out the episode slated to air on Wednesday due to continuing coverage on Michael Cohen’s congressional testimony.
-Everything that was supposed to take place during the February 27 show will be shown on Thursday, February 28, instead.